rafaelvolpi/stock-images/README.md

 # Stock Images

 A WordPress plugin that integrates stock photos directly into your WordPress Media Library.
-Search and import high-quality images from Unsplash and Pexels with proper attribution.
+Search and import high-quality images from Unsplash, Pexels, and Pixabay with proper attribution.

 ## Features

-- 🔍 **Search Stock Images**: Search through millions of high-quality photos from Unsplash and Pexels
+- 🔍 **Search Stock Images**: Search through millions of high-quality photos from Unsplash, Pexels, and Pixabay
 - 📥 **One-Click Import**: Import images directly into your WordPress Media Library
 - 📝 **Automatic Attribution**: Proper attribution is automatically added to imported images
 - 📊 **Statistics Dashboard**: Track your imports and usage statistics